 The Maryland Mine near Simpsonville is the main testimony to the occurrence of gold in this county.
 This mine was once the richest gold mine in the state.
 It was known for the production of gold in quartz veins together with pyrite and silver.
 There are also several other old gold mines around the Woodbine most of which produced silver with gold as a byproduct.Montgomery County

 Montgomery is another major gold County in Maryland.
 The county is home to the Great Falls region, which was surrounded by several mines most of which produced gold.
 The major gold mines near the great falls are the Great Falls Gold Mine that produced both gold and Tetradymite.

 Also Read: Rare Gems and Minerals in Maryland

-As previously mentioned, some gold here may be found in specimen form as small veins and wires scattered amongst quartz rock.
+As previously mentioned, some gold here may be found in specimen form as small veins and wires scattered among quartz rock.
 Donít expect anything huge, but it is possible to find a nice

 gold in quartz specimen